Intertwined order of generalized global symmetries: Introduction

-We therefore should expect that a rich set of physics to arise from models with an interplay of generalized global symmetries.
-In this work, we develop such models with intertwined generalized symmetries.
+We therefore should expect a rich set of physics to arise from models with an interplay of generalized global symmetries.
+In this work, we explore models with intertwined generalized symmetries.
 One way in which generalized symmetries can be intertwined is that they can form a higher-group symmetry~\cite{cordova2019,benini2019}, but we take a different approach here.
 With some inspiration from a previous work of the authors~\cite{Moy2023}, our starting point is a 3d Euclidean lattice model consisting of a $\mathbb{Z}_N$ clock model coupled to a $\mathbb{Z}_N$ gauge theory (defined on dual lattices) by a topological term rather than by minimal coupling\footnote{In this model the $\mathbb{Z}_N$ global symmetry of the clock model is not gauged and the $\mathbb{Z}_N$ local symmetry of the gauge theory is not Higgsed.}.
-This topological coupling is analogous to the theta term in (3+1)d gauge theories, which gives magnetic monopoles an electric charge---a phenomenon known as the Witten effect~\cite{Witten1979}.
-Similarly, our (2+1)d topological interaction binds vortices of the spin model to an electric charge of the gauge theory, and the magnetic monopoles of the gauge theory become bound to the spins.
+A more general self-dual lattice model, which includes the present one, was first introduced by Shapere and Wilczek~\cite{Shapere1989}, who demonstrated that the model is self-dual, though they did not explore its global symmetries or the topological physics of its phases as we do here.
+The topological coupling in the model is analogous to the theta term in (3+1)d gauge theories, which gives magnetic monopoles an electric charge---a phenomenon known as the Witten effect~\cite{Witten1979}.
+Similarly, this (2+1)d interaction binds vortices of the spin model to an electric charge of the gauge theory, and the magnetic monopoles of the gauge theory become bound to the spins.
 Different combinations of these composite operators can condense, leading to a rich phase diagram with a variety of interesting phases.
 Using duality arguments, we can deduce much of this phase diagram and the physics of the phases in the model.

 One class of phases that arise in this model are SPTs protected by the $\mathbb{Z}_N$ zero-form and $\mathbb{Z}_N$ one-form global symmetries.
 We denote a $\mathbb{Z}_N$ $q$-form global symmetry by $\mathbb{Z}_N^{(q)}$ so that the symmetry protecting the SPTs of this type is $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$.
 These SPT phases are characterized in the continuum by the response,